-- Students who may have transferred Post-9/11 GI Bill benefits to a family member must submit VA Letter showing transfer of benefits.
+- Students who may have transferred Post-9/11 GI Bill benefits to a family member must submit VA Letter showing a transfer of benefits.

-- Note: If your Transfer of Education Benefits document does not specifically list names, ages, and number of months of transferred GI bill benefits, you will need to provide that information for consideration.
+- Note: If your Transfer of Education Benefits document does not specifically list names, ages, and the number of months of transferred GI Bill benefits, you will need to provide that information for consideration.
 HFS applicants who transferred Chapter 33 benefits to family members will be considered for HFS on a case-by-case basis.

 - Copy of the VA Form 22-1900 (Chapter 31 application) OR

 - A VA letter stating Chapter 31 application denied and/or exhausted OR

 - Copy of confirmation email received when applying for Chapter 31 benefits OR